hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_workflow_tree.rst

 Assembling a WorkflowTree
 -------------------------

+To assemble a
+:py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`, users
-To assemble a ``WorkflowTree``, users need to know which Plugins they want to use and they need to configure these plugins.
+need to know which Plugins they want to use and they need to configure these plugins.
 Then, they can add these plugins to the tree.
 If the plugins are passed to the WorkflowTree without any further information, they will be connected in a linear manner, with every plugin appended to the last one.

-Plugins can be configured either in the ``WorkflowTree`` or before adding them to the tree.
-Access to the individual plugins in the tree is somewhat hidded, though, and it is recommended to configure each ``Plugin`` before adding it to the ``WorkflowTree``.
+:py:class:`Plugins <pydidas.plugins.BasePlugin>` can be configured either in the :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>` or
+before adding them to the tree.
+Access to the individual plugins in the tree is somewhat hidded, though, and it is recommended to configure each :py:class:`Plugins <pydidas.plugins.BasePlugin>` before adding it to the :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`.

-To create a new node with a plugin and add it to the ``WorkflowTree``, use the ``create_and_add_node`` method:
+To create a new node with a plugin and add it to the :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`, use the :py:meth:`create_and_add_node
+<pydidas.workflow.workflow_tree._WorkflowTree.create_and_add_node>` method:

 .. automethod:: pydidas.workflow.workflow_tree._WorkflowTree.create_and_add_node
     :noindex: